 Thankfully, as demonstrated above, ExpressVPN isn’t interested in these tactics.
 Instead, the company realizes that by honoring its promise, people will be more inclined to return as customers or refer friends to the service.

 VPN free trials

-You may see a money-back guarantee and be reluctant to submit an upfront payment.
+You may see a money-back guarantee and be reluctant to submit an upfront payment, say by credit card.
 And you’d be forgiven for this, especially since some providers make it very difficult for you to ever get that money back.
 As such, a free trial, where you don’t have to submit any payment information at all might sound very tempting.

 Typical lengths of free trials are one to seven days.
 You may see a 14-day free trial in some cases, but these usually involve a very limited service.
 This brings us to the next downside.
 Many providers put heavy restrictions on what you can do during a free trial.
 For example, you may be slapped with daily data caps, bandwidth limits, and only a small choice of servers.
 The lattermost is particularly unhelpful if you’re testing the service to see if it works with a region-locked service for which a server in an appropriate location is required.